Common Issues in Qualifying for Unemployment Benefits:

 - The type of work you do.

-Other cases where you may have good cause for quitting employment and may still be eligible for benefits include when you have to leave employment due to your health or to take care of an immediate family member with health problems.
-To be eligible for benefits in these cases, it will be important to provide medical documentation of the health problems to your employer as soon as possible.
-If possible, do this before leaving employment.
-If you or your family member recovers to the point where you can return to work, you must tell your employer right away that you are ready to return.
-If you are recovering from your own health problems, you will need to provide your employer with certification from your doctor that you have recovered enough to return to work.
+Being forced to quit for health reasons can be a good reason.
+Also, quitting to care for an immediate family member with health problems can be a good reason.
+You must give medical documentation of the health problems to your employer as soon as possible.
+You should give it before you quit.
+If you or your family member recovers, you must tell your employer right away that you are ready to return.
+If you are recovering from your own health problems, you will need to provide your employer with a note from your doctor that you have recovered enough to return to work.
 If your regular work is not available when you offer to return to work, you may be eligible for benefits.

-As you can see, many different situations can arise where you would be eligible to get unemployment benefits even if you quit your job, and were not fired or laid off.
-The facts in each case are different.
+Many times an employee will be eligible for unemployment benefits even though he or she quit.
 This article cannot cover all of the situations where you might be eligible for benefits even though you quit your job.
-Remember, if you have any question in your mind at all as to whether you still might be eligible for benefits, even though you quit your job voluntarily, you should apply for benefits.
+If you have any question about whether you still might be eligible for benefits, even though you quit, you should apply for benefits.

 I am not sure whether I quit my job or I was fired.

-The best way to make sure you get unemployment benefits is to eliminate all confusion as to whether you quit or were fired at the time when you end your employment.
-If you face a difficult situation at work, unless your safety is in danger, you should clearly state to your employer that you are not quitting your job.
+Communicating with your employer can clear up whether you quit or were fired.
+If you have a confrontation with your employer, you should clearly state to your employer that you are not quitting your job.
 You should tell your employer you are not leaving unless the employer is firing you or suspending you.
-It would be best to have a witness to the meeting, to decrease the chances that your employer will later try to claim that you quit and were not fired.
-Before leaving, you could even demand that the employer put in writing the fact that you are being fired rather than quitting.
+Take a witness to the meeting, so that your employer will not later try to claim that you quit and were not fired.
+Before leaving, you could even request that the employer put in writing the fact that you are being fired rather than quitting.

-Keep in mind that situations involving termination of employment can be heated.
-Use your best judgment.
+Keep in mind that often employees and employers argue when a job ends.
 If your employer calls security or the police, cooperate fully.
 However, make it clear in the presence of security and the police that you are leaving because you are being fired, not because you are quitting.
-If your employer decides to suspend you rather than fire you, you should report back to work at the conclusion of your suspension.
+If your employer decides to suspend you rather than fire you, you should report back to work when the suspension ends.
 If the suspension is for a week or more, you should apply for unemployment benefits.